AljoschaMeyer/pavo-rs/README.md

 ### Bool

 The `bool` type holds two values: `true` and `false` (which are also the literals of the values).

+### Int

+Integers are 64 bit signed integers, capable of representing all values between `- 2^63` and `2^63 - 1` (inclusive).
+Integer literals can be written in two forms: Either as a sequence of decimal digits, or as the prefix `0x` followed by a sequence of hexadecimal digits (both lower case and upper case letters are fine).

+Integer literals are always positive, negative integers can be created with the unary `-` operator.
+Integer literals must be less than or equal to `2^63 - 1`, any greater (i.e. overflowing) literal is a syntax error.
+In particular, this means that the smallest possible integer (`−9223372036854775808`) can not be written this way as the (positive) literal is `2^63` and thus overflows.
+You can use the `TODO` toplevel value instead.

 ### Arrays